rahulranjansah/pulsesuite/README.md

 2. **scipy.fft** (MKL or FFTW backend)
 3. **numpy.fft** (fallback)

+### JIT Compilation
+Core computational functions use Numba JIT compilation for performance:
+- Coulomb interaction integrals (`Vint`, `Vehint`) are JIT-compiled
+- Functions automatically fall back to pure Python if Numba is unavailable
+- JIT compilation provides 10-50x speedup for compute-intensive loops
+- Use `@jit(cache=True)` decorator for functions that will be called repeatedly

 ## Typical Workflow

 1. **Set parameters**: Edit `PSTD3D/params/*.params` files for your system